 Contents

-How to Get In 3
+How to Get In

-Your MBA Story 4
+Your Business School Story 4

 The GMAT Exam 5

 Applications 6

 Essays and Short Answers 7

-MBA Resume 8
+Business School CV or Resume

 Letters of Recommendation 9

-Interviews 10
+Interviews10

 International Applicants 11

 Checklist 12

-How to Get In Business leaders aren't born-they're made and molded over the course of their professional journeys.
-For many of today's most innovative and influential leadership talent, a key step on their journey was going to business school and earning an MBA, which for generations of leaders has been the proven path to management positions across industries, organization types, and continents.
-An MBA adds tremendous value to your career, equipping you with the in-demand skills, credibility, network support, and career opportunities to have long-term success in an increasingly dynamic global economy.
-The question is: how do you get into one of your top choice MBA programs?
-The business school application process is a unique challenge for any applicant regardless of their qualifications-and a little insider advice can go a long way toward getting that acceptance letter you've been dreaming about.
+How to Get In Do you want to start your career in the best position possible?
+For many, making the choice to jump directly into graduate business school after earning their bachelor's has led to accelerated career development opportunities across industries, organization types, and continents.
+A graduate business degree adds tremendous value to your career, equipping you with the in-demand skills, credibility, network support, and career opportunities to have long-term success in an increasingly dynamic global economy.
+The question is: how do you get into one of your top choice programs?
+The business school application process is a unique challenge for any applicant-regardless of their qualifications-and a little insider advice can go a long way toward getting that acceptance letter you've been dreaming about.
 Throughout this guide, we provide you with the information and guidance you need to craft applications that elevate your story and help you stand out from the pool of other qualified applicants.

-Your MBA Story A critical but often overlooked first step to conquering the MBA admissions process is taking the time to think through the story you want to tell with your applications.
-If you haven't yet, check out the first guide in our early professionals' MBA admissions process guide series for detailed, step-by-step guidance on how to be thoughtful about presenting yourself and framing your personal brand for your applications.
-Here's a tidy summary of our advice on crafting your MBA story.
-More on mba.com Developing a Successful MBA Story Are You Ready for Business School?
+Your Business School Story A critical, but often overlooked first step to conquering the business school admissions process is taking the time to think through the story you want to tell with your applications.
+If you haven't yet, check out the first guide in our undergrad business school admissions process guide series for detailed, step-by-step guidance on how to be thoughtful about presenting yourself and framing your personal brand for your applications.
+Here's a tidy summary of our advice on crafting your business school story.

+More on mba.com

+Are You Ready for Business School?

 Here's Your Self-Assessment Checklist

+Career Explorer Tool: How to Start Building a Bright Future